-Stephen Rispoli earned his political science degree from Baylor University in 2009, his J.D. from Baylor Law in 2012, and his LL.M. from the University of Texas School of Law in 2018.
+Dean Stephen Rispoli earned his political science degree from Baylor University in 2009, his J.D. from Baylor Law in 2012, and his LL.M. from the University of Texas School of Law in 2018.
 Dean Rispoli serves as Assistant Dean of Student Affairs and Pro Bono Programs and as the Director of Innovation and Scholarship for the school’s Executive LL.M. in Litigation Management.

 Prior to attending law school, Dean Rispoli worked as a District Director for former Texas State Representative Carol Kent.
-He describes his time working in the 81st Legislature as the experience that fostered his interest in the law and fueled his desire to become a lawyer and a leader.
-During law school, Stephen was active in student organizations, serving as the Executive President for the Student Bar Association, and Justice for the Phi Alpha Delta Law Fraternity.
-One of his most rewarding experiences in law school was interning for Federal Magistrate Judge Jeffrey Manske.
-While working for Judge Manske, Stephen learned a great deal about Federal procedure and the judicial process.
+His time working in the 81st Legislature fostered his interest in the law and fueled his desire to become a lawyer and a leader.
+During law school, he was active in student organizations, serving as the Executive President for the Student Bar Association, and Justice for the Phi Alpha Delta Law Fraternity.
+He interned for Federal Magistrate Judge Jeffrey Manske, learning and applying federal procedure, evidence, and the judicial process.

-Another integral part of Baylor Law’s mission is to prepare all students to be competent, ethical lawyers as soon as they cross the graduation stage and pass the bar.
-As Assistant Dean of Student Affairs, Stephen is always seeking new ways to accomplish this mission and help law students succeed at Baylor Law and in their future careers.
+Fundamental to Baylor Law’s mission is to prepare all students to be competent, ethical lawyers at graduation and beyond.
+As Assistant Dean of Student Affairs, Rispoli seeks new ways to accomplish this mission and help law students succeed at Baylor Law and in their future careers.
 Although Dean Rispoli believes that law school should be a challenging learning experience, he also believes that health and wellness are essential components of preparing to enter the practice of law.
 His goal is for the law school to help students develop lifelong habits that help address the stresses of the practice of law.
 In addition, he provides guidance and support to student organizations, working with them to achieve their goals and enhance the law school experience.

-Stephen assisted Professor Jeremy Counseller in developing the St Andrews Academy of the Advocate, and continues to be involved as co-director of the program.
+Dean Rispoli assisted Professor Jeremy Counseller in developing the Academy of the Advocate in St Andrews, and continues to be involved as Associate Director of the program.
 Every summer, the Academy brings law students from around the country to St. Andrews, Scotland and immerses them in the art of trial and appellate advocacy.
 In an effort to keep his own advocacy skills sharp, Dean Rispoli also assists with the development of the case packet for each year’s Top Gun competition, Baylor Law's innovative, invitation-only national mock trial competition.
 Dean Rispoli especially enjoys the creative process of creating an interesting, balanced packet and the challenge of incorporating thorny evidence issues for the competitors to navigate.

-Stephen’s wife, Jeanine, is a family lawyer who started her own law firm – Rispoli Law Firm, PLLC, and is the current President-Elect of the Texas Young Lawyers Association, making him the future first gentleman of TYLA.
-In his free time, Stephen enjoys spending time with his wife and Khaleesi, their black lab, hunting, fishing, sailing, skeet shooting, and working on his 1968 Ford Torino.
+Dean Rispoli’s wife, Jeanine, is a family lawyer who started her own law firm, Rispoli Law Firm, PLLC, and is the current President-Elect of the Texas Young Lawyers Association, making him the future first gentleman of TYLA.
+In his free time, Dean Rispoli enjoys spending time with his wife and Khaleesi (their black lab), reading, ranching, sustainable hunting, fishing, and traveling.

 Baylor Academy of the Advocate at St. Andrews